- School Theme Term 3

 For further details visit www.socialjustice.catholic.org.au

-This week the learning intention for our protective behaviours unit is for students to name their early warning signs.
+Whilst we have returned to face to face teaching, we will continue to publish the sequence of lessons for those families who have been having protective behaviours conversations at home.
+This week the is for students to name their early warning signs.
 What are your child/ren's early warning signs?
 Do they get sweaty?
 Say the feel sick in the tummy?
 Have wobbly knees?

 Being resilient is associated with better academic performance and school behaviour and, over the longer term, fewer mental health issues and greater life opportunities, including employment and relationships.
 Individual resilience, as well as family and community resilience, is something that can be fostered and developed over time.